 Organic And Biological Control Of Plant Diseases

 What is considered ‘organic’ is not well defined.
 For example, chemicals extracted from plants are considered to be ‘organic’ even though they are concentrated by man-made processes.
 Also, salts of copper and iron are found in nature, processed for use, and termed ‘synthetic’ but are allowed to be used with some restrictions (used in a manner that minimizes accumulation in the soil) and are considered to be ‘organic.’
-For some specific materials, see http://www.omri.org/omri-lists .
+Visit the Organic Materials Review Institute website for some specific materials.

 Below is a partial list of organic materials and the pathogens listed on their labels as being controlled.
 This list may not comply with all the requirements that must be met in order to be ‘certified organic.’
 You, the user of the information provided here, must find out if the material can be applied and be ‘certified organic.’